KaviyaGopi/PYTHON/README.md

 7.  dynamically typed progra lanaugage: in python we r not required to specify the type of the variable at the time of its declaration
     c,c++,java: statically typed programming language means every variable must be declared along with data type

-#

-# All the feature of python prog lang:
+# All the feature of python programming language:

 ```
 float avg=6.35